abhi93shekJha/django_book-my-show/README.md

 - ManyToMany do not have on_delete, it is taken care by django internally for the mapping table.
 If any of the entity in manyToMany field is deleted, django deletes the corresponding rows in intermidiate (mapping) table.
 - We can specify our own mapping table using "through" kwarg, when creating a manyToMany field.
 - When creating a post body, we can subclass from ModelSerializer to directly convert a model to json body.
 For more customization we can subclass from serializers.Serializer and specify our own custom fields.
+### Points when creating views
+- APIViews should be used when there is an specific task and gives the developer full control to customise the response, with code etc.
+- GenericAPIViews along with mixins removes the boilerplates of creating response object, explicit validation etc. It should be used when CRUD operations are related on a particular model.